 Each of these strategies has relevance for every business, and can be used either in isolation or combined depending on where the business is currently positioned.
-Before jumping onto any change program, naturally it is essential to understand where your business is presently at, what is working and what is not.
+But, before jumping onto any change program, it is essential to understand where your business is presently at; what is working and what is not.
 Off the back of this understanding, you can then decide what strategy/ies are appropriate to improve your bottom line profitability.

 The execution needs to be paced to take into account the available resources of the business (ie. there is only so much money and so many people to go around), be well communicated with the staff and then measured and reported.
 These points are relevant for all business sizes.